Search This Blog

 I had, on instructions from above (not all the high and mighty are complete idiots), interviewed old former administrative and clerical staff, and gathered their dismal forebodings, as well as what they had planned to do if one of their fears became real.

-Being me, I had registered the file as A Compendium of Disasters Great and Small.
+Being me, I had registered the file under the name A Compendium of Disasters Great and Small.
 That, my crew and I all agreed, was a great name for it—which tells you a lot about us.
-In the end, we only needed only one of the many plans, but we had the one we needed.
-It wasn't spot on for what happened, but we had a plan for those consequences, caused a different way.
+In the end, we only needed one of the many plans, but we had the one we needed.
+It wasn't spot on for what had happened, but we had a general plan for those consequences, caused a different way.

 Everything was done in Ministerially mandated secrecy, behind locked doors.
 I designated a cheap but reliable worker to control the locked door, so my "friend" Ted took away his services.
 Because he controlled the funds, he could do that.
 I found another source of funds that he could not control, and put my own guard in place.